sourcegraph/handbook/content/departments/ce-support/ce/cte/roadmap.md

 - Collaborated with [customer](https://github.com/sourcegraph/accounts/issues/6716) to ship public LMS 101 content (currently in staging; working with them to move to production and Marek to create videos; [videos available in Google Drive](https://docs.google.com/spreadsheets/d/1WFgfma5WIpXcFuP7fNEcEkLHv_i9LdKsFG6efjtIqj0/edit#gid=0))
 - Created three Comms Templates (config review, new customer kickoff, PoC slack announcement, [available in GitHub](https://github.com/sourcegraph/customer-training/tree/main/comms-templates))

 Going in to Q3, the team will be focused on expanding the training library as well as increasing the number of video offerings, due to CE and customer request.
-(DRI is Emily Chapman unless otherwise noted.)

 - Offering video content

   - What: We'll build modular video units to cover the LMS versions of Sourcegraph 101, 102, and the Admin webinar.
   - Why: Modular video content is a consistent request from customers and from CEs, and having modular content will allow targeted sharing of appropriate videos as part of the onboarding and enablement journey for the customer.
-  - How: Work on 101 videos is in progress already with Marek.
-102 videos and admin webinars will be completed by Emily.
-By the end of the process, each LMS-formatted unit for each webinar should have an equivalent short video.
   - Business Outcome: CEs will have both sync and async training available for customers for all three required training units; we should no longer be blocked on enablement due to a lack of resources for these three trainings.

 - Use case based webinars